MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 }

 /**
- * Checking How LazyVStack/LazyHStack vs regular Stack's initilization policy
+ * Checking How LazyVStack/LazyHStack vs regular Stack's initilization policy.
  * lazy's are initialized onDemand, and regulars are initialized all at once */ struct CustomText: View {